dotnet/sourcelink/docs/Readme.md

 ## Source Control and Source Link Packages

 MSBuild has no built-in knowledge of any source control system or provider.
 In order to retrieve information from the source control the project needs to include a package reference to the appropriate source control package.
-Microsoft provides source control packages for Git and TFVC managers:
+Microsoft provides source control packages for Git and TFVC managers (currently as pre-release packages):

  - Microsoft.Build.Tasks.Git
  - Microsoft.Build.Tasks.Tfvc